 There are 11 known species of agouti found in Central and South America; and only in Paraguay, Brazil and Argentina.
 Agoutis live in tropical rainforests, savannas, scrublands, grasslands, and evergreen lowland forests.
 Being incredibly shy creatures, they are very hard to document as they tend to dash away and hide at the slightest hint of danger.
-Read more on these cool critters.

 First the Stats…

 Length: Up to 2 feet

 Lifespan: Up to 6 years

 Now on to the Facts!

 1.)
 Agoutis are known as the jungle gardeners.
 This is because they have a habit of burying nuts and seeds and then forgetting where they hid them.
 This allows the nuts and seeds a chance to grow.
 So they, inadvertently, cause the forests to grow.

 2.)
 Sans humans and our devices, the agouti are the only known animal capable of opening a brazil nut.
 They also do so without the use of any tools.

 3.)
 These cute critters are monogamous (mate for life).

 4.)
 They eat succulents, seeds, nuts, fruit, and crabs.
 This technically makes them omnivores (eats animal and plant matter).
 Seeing as their teeth continually grow throughout their lifetime, it’s a good idea to wear them down via the chewing of Brazil nuts.